opencredo/terrahelp/README.md

 #### OSX, Linux & *BSD

-Download a binary, set the correct permissions:
+Download a binary, set the correct permissions, add to your PATH:

     chmod +x terrahelp
+    export PATH=$PATH:/wherever/terrahelp

 And run it:

-    ./terrahelp
+    terrahelp -help

 #### Windows